-There are many complex connections between the gut microbiome and the immune system.
-A total of 70 to 80 per cent of the cells of our immune system are located in the intestine.
+There are many complex connections between the microbiome and the immune system.
+A total of 70 to 80 per cent of the cells of our immune system is located in the intestine.
 The microbiome thus plays an important role in protecting the body from pathogens and inflammation.

-To promote our body’s defence, information is constantly exchanged between the immune system and good bacteria.
-These healthy bacteria include above all the genera of lactobacilli and bifidobacteria, which also make up a large part of the intestinal flora.
+To promote our body’s defence, information is constantly exchanged between the immune system and the good bacteria.
+These healthy bacteria include above all the genera of lactobacilli and bifidobacteria, which also make up a large part of our gut flora.

-The composition of the gut flora is different for every person and changes over the course of a lifetime.
+The composition of our gut flora is different for every person and changes over the course of a lifetime.
 Over the last 20 years, researchers have been able to identify patterns by which a healthy gut can be recognised.
-Nevertheless, a large part of the functions performed by our gut microbiome is still unknown..
+Nevertheless, a large part of the functions performed by our microbiome is still unknown.